Stem Cells: Types, Functions, Uses & Issues

 Conclusion

 Stem cells are useful in the treatment of injuries, drug development, and disease modeling.
 Yet, she noted that funding constraints on embryonic cells have limited application of the research.
 Since techniques for deriving cells do not entail the destruction of embryos, more opportunities should arise.
-It remains a difficult task today to try to promote scientific advancement while at the same time being aware of the potential ramifications of such advancements.
+Even today it is challenging to attempt to champion some new innovative science as we may be oblivious of its repercussions once brought to reality.

 FAQs